7 cybersecurity best practices to protect your company’s information

 By Bre ChamleyFebruary 2, 2023

 In this day and age, almost everything is online or completed on an electronic device.
 More workers are working remote or hybrid jobs, which makes online safety important as ever.
 Yet, many are unaware of cybersecurity safety practices.
-These practices will help prevent your company’s information from getting leaked, avoiding a potential crisis.

 Audio: Listen to this article.

-1. Manage passwords carefully
+1. Manage passwords carefully.

 Passwords are your first line of defense against an attacker.
 Make it a good one.
 Here are some tips to consider when establishing your passwords: